home-assistant/home-assistant.io/source/components/ifttt.markdown

 </p>

 ### {% linkable_title Additional Channel Examples %}
-Additional examples of using IFTTT channels can be found here.
+Additional examples of using IFTTT channels can be found below.

 Channel | Description
 ----- | -----